 Whether it's culture, cuisine or cruising the city, you crave, the French capital will not disappoint.
 A Seine River cruise to the Eiffel Tower and Notre Dame, perhaps?
-Maybe a visit to the Louvre to see famous artworks and paintings (make sure you get there ahead of the crowds and check for ‘free admission’ days) Montmartre favours those who savour flavour, in offering quaint, Parisian style alfresco restaurants and cafes, with a beautiful view of the city, just behind the Sacre Coeur.
+Maybe a visit to the Louvre to see famous artworks and paintings (make sure you get there ahead of the crowds and check for ‘free admission’ days) Montmartre favours those who savour flavour, in offering Parisian style alfresco restaurants and cafes, just behind the Sacre Coeur.
 Tickle the taste buds with some traditional French delicacies in the bohemian Spanish Quarter (affordable frogs legs and snails are on the menu, washed down with a nice local wine - divine!)
 Not forgetting, Paris Disneyland is always popular choice for the ‘young at heart’!
 Alternatively, stroll the streets as the locals do, checking out the bookstalls, cafes, fromageries and perfumeries.
 Ask your tour leader for advice on where to start as there are so many options to fit into one day.
-For those who wish to go up to the top of the Eiffel Tower, it is advised to get an early start to beat the queues.
+For those going to the top of the Eiffel Tower - get an early start to beat the queues.
 B

 DAY 26: London

 After breakfast, savour the French countryside, one last time and prepare for your final crossing of the English Channel.
 B

 - 25 nights' accommodation in twin rooms.